 What is RPL?

-Recognition of prior learning describes a process used by organizations, training institutions, colleges and universities to evaluate skills and knowledge gained outside the classroom.
+Recognition of prior learning describes a process used to evaluate skills and knowledge gained outside the classroom.
 These skills and knowledge are then recognised against a set of standards or learning objectives.
-For example, you may be involved in coaching, have extensive coaching skills and experience for which you have no formal recognition.
 To be granted RPL, you need to collect and present evidence that clearly demonstrates you have met or exceeded the requirements of all the learning outcomes on the SLSNZ course or award.

 Evidence for assessment may come from:

 - Recognised proven achievements outside formal learning.